-Under its More Homes West

-Dunbartonshire initiative, the Council has

-announced ambitious plans to deliver 1,000

-new Council and Registered Social

-Landlord homes in the next five years,

-which is significantly in excess of the

-housing supply target.
+Under its More Homes West Dunbartonshire initiative, the Council has announced ambitious plans to deliver 1,000 new Council and Registered Social Landlord homes in the next five years, which is significantly in excess of the housing supply target.
 The Council has therefore concluded it should not introduce an affordable housing quota policy in this Plan due to the progress the Council and its partners have made on exceeding the affordable housing supply target.
 Therefore, this Plan will continue to specifically identify sites for social rented housing to meet the housing supply target.
 The majority of these sites are within the ownership of the Council or Registered Social Landlords.
 Tables 1 and 2 over demonstrates that this approach identifies sufficient land to meet the housing supply target over the period of this Plan.
 Additional proposals, highlighted in the Strategic Housing Investment Plan 2018-2023, will augment the land supply in later years, subject to these sites being in accordance with the provisions of this Plan.

-The West Dunbartonshire Design Standard, which at the time of writing the Plan was in the process of being updated, applies to all new build projects supported by the Affordable Housing Supply Programme.
+The West Dunbartonshire Design Standard, which has recently been updated, applies to all new build projects supported by the Affordable Housing Supply Programme.
 It aims to improve standards for energy efficiency, as well as encouraging better external design and internal space standards.
 Local Development Plan 2 supports the continued use of the Design Standard for all new build affordable housing projects.